 in Yuma.
 Despite a successful plea for a new trial, the conviction stood.
 After

 two years, he was pardoned.

 Usery wandered from the legal path a second time and was convicted of

 stealing cattle.
 He received a light sentence in Gila County and upon his release, he

 Usery Mountain Park is on the border of a mountain region.
 Nearby ranges are:

-the Superstition on the east, the Goldfeilds on the north and northeast, the
+the Superstitions on the east, the Goldfields on the north and northeast, the

 Usery Mountains immediately northwest, and the McDowell Mountains across the